cloudmesh-community/book/chapters/in/ai-rest.md

 ```

 Once the connection is established,
-following CURL command can be used for the 1st endpoint:
+following CURL command can be used for the 1st endpoint which will
+pre-process the test dataset

 ```python
 curl http://localhost:8080/airest/ai/testdata/2990
 ```

-Following CURL command can be used for the 2nd endpoint:
+Following CURL command can be used for the 2nd endpoint which will build
+the model to classify the test data and finally return the accuracy

 ```python
 curl http://localhost:8080/airest/ai/nb